 2. Green Street Typology.
 Kendrick Street SW connects to the Sounder Station to the South and to other neighborhoods to the north.
 The existing right-of-way width varies from between 60' and 80' and is an opportunity to integrate green street elements.
-The southern block of Kendrick St SW appears to have been recently improved so the following concepts focus on the blocks between 111th St SW and 108th St SW as shown in figures below.
+The southern block of Kendrick

+St SW appears to have been recently improved, so the following concepts focus on the blocks north of 111th St SW as shown in Figures 18C.300-4 through 6 below.